-Proactive customer service is the key to success of an effective CS philosophy.
+Proactive service is the key to success for an effective customer service philosophy.
 Traditionally, companies were used to sitting back and waiting for the questions to roll in.
 But to compete in today’s marketplace, you have to make the first move on customers from acquisition through, and beyond, retention.

-Per our recommended customer support best practices, creating a Messenger bot for your CS operations is one of the best ways to deliver a one-to-one experience.
-Yes, there’s a small upfront investment to get set up, but creating the foundation for quick and convenient service pays off down the road.
+Per our recommended customer support best practices, creating a Messenger bot for your customer service operations is one of the best ways to deliver a one-to-one experience.
+There’s a small upfront investment to get set up, but creating the foundation for quick and convenient service pays off down the road.

 For example, online coach Ryan David decided to use a Messenger bot + call center to make stronger connections with his leads, and guide them towards helpful resources.
 By providing this type of quick and convenient service, he was able to double his revenue in 2 months, which shows how being proactive in your service philosophy has direct effects on revenue.